heyjessi/thunderwear/DESIGN.md

 ## python/flask back end

-**this space is for you sang-o**
-- api
-- talk about the algorithm here
-- php tables
-- list out all the static clothing types, and also the temperature ranges

 In short, the server receives an HTTP request and a location from the mobile app and outputs a list of clothes suited for the current weather by the google maps and weatherbit APIs as well as from a SQL database.

 First, the mobile app sends the server a POST request that contains JSON information taken from the location "search" bar in the app.
 Then, Python receives said information and uses it as the argument in the weather function.

-The weather function first takes in the argument and via the google maps api, converts it to its specific latitude and longitude coordinates.
-Then, it stores the weather code and high and low temperature for the day via the weatherbit daily api and then proceeds to call the weatherbit hourly api.
+The weather function first takes in the argument and via the google maps API, converts it to its specific latitude and longitude coordinates.
+Then, it stores the weather code and high and low temperature for the day via the weatherbit daily API and then proceeds to call the weatherbit hourly API.

 From here, the majority of the code is the algorithm itself - how to convert temperature into clothing.
 We created 5 tables ("vhot", "hot", "mild", "cool", "cold") in the sqllite database called "info" that each had their own specific outfit choices (i.e. "vhot" = "tank top", "short shorts") and their own specific temperature boundaries (i.e. "hot" is between 70 and 80°F).
 While reading in the hourly forecast for the next 12 hours one by one, we sorted each hourly temperature into one of the 5 groups and at the end, tallied them all up.
 Then we selected the temperature group that had the highest tally to be the one group from which we would choose both a "top" and a "bottom".
 However, if after tallying up all the values the highest tally and the second highest tally were separated by at most a difference of 2, we selected the two respective temperature groups and chose a "top" from one and a "bottom" from the other.
 In other words, if over the next twelve hours, seven of the hours were in one temperature group and the other five were in an adjacent temperature group, we would mix outfit chocies from the two groups, because it suggested that the weather was right between the start of one group and the end of another.
 Also, we added onto our list of clothing choices additional miscellanous items if it was cold or raining.